Subscribe to our free newsletter

 Southwest winds of 30 to 45 mph are predicted with gusts up to 65 mph in some areas.
 The strongest winds are expected to occur between 8 p.m.
 Wednesday and 5 a.m.
 Thursday.

 Shortly after 5 p.m. today (Wednesday, March 11), wind speeds of 30 mph and gusts to 37 mph were recorded at the Ephrata Airport.
-Locally, there is also a 50% chance of some rain or snow continuing into Thursday, but little or no accumulation is expected.
+Locally, there was also a 50% chance of some rain or snow continuing into Thursday, but little or no accumulation was expected.

 Officials advised the public to watch out for falling debris, including tree limbs, and remain in lower levels of homes while avoiding windows.
 Those who must drive should use caution.

-Elsewhere, the Weather Service is forecasting strong winds and possible blizzard conditions overnight in Washington’s Cascade mountains.
+Elsewhere, the Weather Service was forecasting strong winds and possible blizzard conditions overnight in Washington’s Cascade mountains.
 Heavy snowfall is expected to begin accumulating on Thursday.

 From staff reports profile image